ujjwalguptaofficial/fortjs-doc/docs/advanced/worker.md

 A worker method -

 * must be async or return a promise (since async is built on top of promises).
-* The result returned by worker method must be promise of type [HttpResult](/docs/types/http-result.md) or [HttpFormatResult](/docs/types/http-format-result.md).
+* The result returned by worker method must be promise of type [HttpResult](/docs/interfaces/http-result.md).

 Since a worker is part of controller, it have the access to all the things which a controller has i.e -